carpentries-incubator/hpc-intro/_episodes/17-resources.md

 functions](https://mpi4py.readthedocs.io/en/stable/overview.html#collective-communications)
 where she previously learned about Scatter and Gather, Nelle notices this line:

-> Global reduction operations such as sum, maximum, minimum, etc.
+> * Global reduction operations such as sum, maximum, minimum, etc.
+{: .quotation}

 Intrigued, Nelle reads the documentation (and checks out some tutorials), finally coming up with a parallel Python program to crunch the numbers.
 You can get it here: